frucelee/sc-eQTL_BWB/README.md

 ## 1.5 Single-cell Co-expression Analysis ##

-To determine the co-expression profiles we used CS-CORE, which is powered by WGCNA.
+To study co-expression profiles, we used CS-CORE supported by WGCNA.

 ## 1.6 Replication of the identified sc-eQTL ##